Pedro-Ponteiro/CI_CodeQuality/README.md

 # CI_CodeQuality
-A Workflow and pre-commit file with high reusability.
+A Workflow, pre-commit and vs code seetings file with high reusability for python development.

 ## Workflow Explanation